mickymacirl/rathmackneecastle/README.md

 The website behaved as expected, issue with the center of text in the confirm.html page on a larger browser window of 700px.
 This issue is listed in the Bugs and Issues section below.

-The website was testing on the following devices, with no resizing issues seen:
+The website was tested on the following physical devices, with no resizing issues seen:

 * Samsung fold 2
 * iPhone 11
 * Samsung Galaxy Tab
 * Nexus 7 with Kali Linux
 * Wide screen 4k monitor

+The website was tested on the following screen sizes using Chrome Dev tools and Unicorn Revealer:

+* iPhone SE
+* iPhone XR
+* iPhone 12 PRO
+* Pixel 5
+* Samsung Galaxy S8+
+* Samsung Galaxy S20 Ultra
+* iPad Air
+* iPad Mini
+* Surface Pro 7
+* Surface Duo
+* Samsung Galaxy A51/71
+* Nest Hub
+* Nest Hub Max

 ## Accessibility